-Staff have received training in attachment theory and emotion coaching.
-All staff at The Orchard School have completed trauma informed training.
+Staff receive training in attachment theory, emotion coaching and trauma informed training as required.

 We recognise that children who are looked after and are previously looked after are more liable to experience mental health issues.
 Our DSL is also responsible for this group of children.